geraintpalmer/geraintpalmer.github.io/_posts/2018-05-29-pokemon-team-pulp.md

 In the Pokémon games a player adventures around catching various species of Pokémon which they can then use in battles.
-Each player may only carry six Pokémon with them at a time, and so finding a stong all-round team of six is vital.
+Each player may only carry six Pokémon with them at a time, and so finding a strong all-round team of six is vital.
 Pokémon have six 'stats' which determine their stengths: Attack, Special Attack, Defence, Special Defence, Speed and HP.
 Here I'll use the Pokémon's total base 'stats' to measure their overall